nearapogee/simplec/README.md

 - pg >= 0.21.0; postgres >= 9.5

     We hate dependencies, but postgres is just too good.
 We use it for search and JSONB.

 - imagemagick

     For image processing.

 - dragonfly

     We still hate dependencies, but this is a necessity and the best option.

 ## Recommended Dependencies

 - summernote

     Used for editor fields.
 Source is included.

 - bootstrap-sass >= 3.0.0

     Required if you want to use editor fields (which utilize summernote).

-- jquery
+- jquery-rails

     Hope to be able to remove this, but required for summernote/bootstrap for now.

 **The recommended dependencies are only required for the admin portions of your application.**